List of international goals scored by Eugénie Le Sommer

 Eugénie Le Sommer is a French professional footballer who has represented the France women's national football team as a forward since her debut in 2009.
-With 86 goals, she is the all-time top scorer of her country.
+With 94 goals, she is the all-time top scorer of her country.

 Le Sommer made her international debut on 12 February 2009 in a 2–0 friendly win over Republic of Ireland.
-Since then, she has appeared in 175 matches for France.
-On 22 September 2020, she scored her 82nd international goal and surpassed Marinette Pichon to become all-time top scorer of France.
+On 22 September 2020, she scored her 82nd international goal and surpassed Marinette Pichon to become the all-time top scorer of France.